VishnuRaghuram94/AgrVATE/README.md

 		col 4: Percentage identity of match
 		col 5: Start position of kmer alignment on input sequence col 6: End position of kmer alignment on input sequence

+* **fasta-agr_operon_frameshifts.tab**

+	Frameshift mutations in CDS of extracted agr operon detected by Snippy.
+An agr-group specific reference sequence is used to call variants.

+		col 1: Filename
+		col 2: Position on agr operon compared to reference col 3: Type of frameshift
+		col 4: Effect of mutation
+		col 5: Gene

 * **fasta-blastn-log.txt:**

 	Standard output of ncbi blastn